Involvement FAQs

 Are there any resources to help me get involved?

-Yes, there are a range of resources available to help with involvement.
-There is an e-learning training programme in place to help understand what PPI is, and how getting involved will make a difference to Health and Social Care.
+Yes, there are a range of resources available to help you get involved.
+Service users and carers receive an induction session and there is an e-learning training programme in place to help understand what PPI is, and how getting involved will make a difference to Health and Social Care.

 Share this page